mupfdev/GameComms/README.md

 ## Message Handling

 All messages sent from the N-Gage to the ESP32 start with a 2 byte header.
-The first byte contains the intended recipient (`01h` to `05h`) and the second byte contains the length of the subsequent data.
-The end of the message is terminated with a new line character (`0Ah`).
+The first byte contains the intended recipient `01h` to `05h` and the second byte contains the length of the subsequent data.
+The end of the message is terminated with a new line character `0Ah`.

-Although the first byte would not be mandatory for received messages, it is still sent.
-This could later contain the purpose of a message, for example.
-In addition, the protocol remains consistent in both directions.
+Although the ESP32 hub should only forward messages intended for the target device, the first byte of a received message always contains its sender.
+This is important as the host must pass this information on to the callback function `MGameBTCommsNotify::ReceiveDataFromClient()`.

-Possible values for the first byte:
+Possible values for byte 1:

-- `00h` Intended not to be used
+- `00h` Intentionally unused
 - `01h` Host
 - `02h` Client 1
 - `03h` Client 2